The Beginner’s Guide to Buying Your First Home: Everything You Need to Know

 Tax-Free Savings Account (TFSA)

 A TFSA is a savings account that allows you to save money and withdraw money tax-free.
-The money you contribute to your TFSA or money earned in the account is not deductible for income tax purposes.
+The money you contribute to your TFSA or money earned in the account is not tax deductible for income tax purposes.

 Registered Retirement Savings Plan (RRSP)

-An RRSP is another type of savings account in which you can deposit money to save in the long term.
+A Registered Retirement Savings Plan is another type of savings account in which you can deposit money to save in the long term.
 Contrary to its name, the account can be used to save money for more than just retirement!
 With this account, you’ll only be taxed when you withdraw money from the account.

 The Home Buyer’s Plan (HBP)